 4. Pick a Sponsoring Brokerage to Work for

-To hold an active license in Alabama, you must find a sponsoring brokerage with which to affiliate your license.
+To hold an active Alabama real estate license, you must find a sponsoring brokerage with which to affiliate your license.
 To make your choice a little bit easier, check out our in-depth guide on choosing the right real estate company to work for.
 Although there are many successful brokerages in the Heart of Dixie, below you’ll find the top five brokerages reported for 2021.

 The Fred Smith Group